TM Cerno Global Leaders

 TM Cerno Global Leaders invests in global companies with sustainable competitive advantages delivering above average returns.
-Its target is to deliver performance in excess of MSCI World Total Return (GBP) on a 3 year rolling basis.

 The fund will hold 25-30 securities, equally weighted, selected according to a distinct investment thesis that accents industry structure, the sustenance of return on capital and secular growth.